 Exchange contact information with anyone else involved, gather statements from nearby witnesses, take photos of injuries and the accident site, write down your own statement of what occurred, and make note of any verbal interactions between yourself and others directly involved in the accident.

 Keep all of your scheduled doctor appointments and see a specialist if it is recommended by your primary physician.

 Step #4: Call a reputable personal injury lawyer.

 If you are injured in an accident, you’re likely eligible for the reimbursement of medical and other costs incurred while recovering.
 The right lawyer will do all they can to ensure you receive the treatment and compensation you deserve.

 It’s important to note that there a defense to a tort claim exists that bars a plaintiff involved in an accident from any recovery cost reimbursements if it can be shown that they contributed to their injury as a result of their own negligence.
 This defense can be applied only to accidents in Maryland, Alabama, North Carolina, and Virginia.
 Washington D.C. follows the contributory negligence model but has exceptions for car accidents that involve bicycles and pedestrians.

-Ross W. Albers is an experienced Eldersburg bicycle accident lawyer.
-Our office handles cases of many kinds, from personal injury and DUI to criminal defense and medical malpractice.
 Contact us for more information on how we can help you after being involved in a bicycle accident or other situation that caused personal injury.